Why Children with ADHD Act Younger Than Their Age

 The Catch‑Up Myth: Is This Delay Permanent?

-By the mid-to-late twenties, the ADHD brain finally reaches full structural maturity.8 At this stage, while traits like distractibility may remain, the maturity gap narrows significantly.
+Research shows the ADHD brain reaches full structural maturity by the mid-to-late twenties.8 At this stage, while traits like distractibility may remain, the maturity gap narrows significantly.

 What Changes as They Grow?

-As the brain matures, the gap often begins to narrow.
-However, it can look different at each stage of life:
+As the brain matures, the gap often gets smaller.
+But it looks different at each stage of life.

 Practical Strategies: How to Support a Child with Brain Maturity Delay?

-Here are 8 practical strategies to support your child’s development using the Rule of Two‑Thirds (30% Rule):
+Here are 8 practical strategies based on the Rule of Two-Thirds.

 1. Match Expectations to Executive Age